lmwhitehair/3D-Game-Engine/README.md

 Current features: Ability to run around the map using WASD.

 Future features: Ability to jump, sprint, and crouch.
-Fullscreen mode, and constant spawning monsters to fight.
+Fullscreen mode, and constantly spawning monsters to fight.

 Current bugs: Textures arent implementing